 Anxiety and depression prevention in children

-Some children are particularly vulnerable to anxiety or depression—especially if there’s a family history or early signs of worry, sensitivity, or low mood.
+Some children are particularly vulnerable to anxiety or depression—especially those with a family history or early signs of worry, sensitivity, or low mood.
 I offer early, structured support to strengthen the skills that protect against these patterns over time.

 Children learn to: